SayakaIsBaka/BeMusicSeeker-installer/README.md

 - Have a more traditional application deployment method As the application is deployed using ClickOnce, the application's configuration file is also not stored in the regular folder for C# applications.
 The installer has a feature to automatically copy the configuration from a ClickOnce-deployed installation to the regular C# configuration folder.

+## Additions
+- Default table list is loaded from https://darksabun.github.io/table/tablelist.html (as the regular one was also hosted on ribbit.xyz)
+- Added a clarification note about output folders (regular and root), written by AYhaz

 ## License
 MIT.
-All rights related to BeMusicSeeker belong to @rib2bit.
+All rights related to BeMusicSeeker belong to [@rib2bit](https://github.com/rib2bit).